Help Us Redesign Our Website! We could really use your feedback, please take our survey

 3,000-Year-Old Canoe

 The 14.5-foot dugout canoe was recovered from Lake Mendota on Sept.
 22, 2022.
-Dated to 1000 B.C., it is the oldest canoe ever found in the Great Lakes region by roughly 1,000 years.
-It was unnearthed within 100 yards of the 1,200-year-old canoe, prompting research into ancient shorelines and fluctuating water levels.
+Dated to 1000 B.C., it was previously the oldest canoe ever found in the Great Lakes region.
+It was unearthed within 100 yards of the 1,200-year-old canoe, prompting research into ancient shorelines and fluctuating water levels.

 Learn More